msaari/relevanssi/readme.txt

 == Changelog ==
 * New feature: Oxygen compatibility has been upgraded to support JSON data from Oxygen 4.
 This is still in early stages, so feedback from Oxygen users is welcome.
 * New feature: New filter hook `relevanssi_oxygen_element` is used to filter Oxygen JSON elements.
 The earlier `relevanssi_oxygen_section_filters` and `relevanssi_oxygen_section_content` filters are no longer used with Oxygen 4; this hook is the only way to filter Oxygen elements.
+* Changed behaviour: Relevanssi now applies `remove_accents()` to all strings.
+This is because default database collations do not care for accents and having accents may cause missing information in indexing.
+If you use a database collation that doesn't ignore accents, make sure you disable this filter.
 * Minor fix: Relevanssi used `the_category` filter with too few parameters.
 The missing parameters have been added.
 * Minor fix: Stops drafts and pending posts from showing up in Relevanssi Live Ajax Searches.
 * Minor fix: Phrases weren't used in some cases where a multiple-word phrase looked like a single-word phrase.